MaleficCompose/MaleficNavigation/README.md

 ## ComposeDesktopTemplate

-If you want to start with a completely set up project, you can find the above example [here](https://github.com/OmyDaGreat/ComposeDesktopTemplate).
+If you want to start with a completely set up project, you can find something similar to the above example [here](https://github.com/MaleficCompose/ComposeDesktopTemplate).

 ## Projects Using This Library